AstroCGHA/NCEP-GFS/README.md

 Major Tweak(s):
 1. Changes to the notebook involving Mean Precipitation.
 New custom cmaps at various rates.
 2. Adjusted gaussian smoothing to most of the NCEP FNL notebooks.
+3. Provided a quick fix to the surface U-wind component in the Dewpoint chart.

 Minor Tweak(s):
 1. Subtle changes to plot titles involving symbols instead of proxy abbreviations.
 2. Reversed the color scheme in Atmospheric Thickness to accomodate temperature variation.